Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 requires = ["provider-variant-x86-64 >=0.0.1,<1"]
 # use only on x86_64 machines
 enable-if = "platform_machine == 'x86_64' or platform_machine == 'AMD64'"
-plugin-api = "provider_variant_x86_64.plugin:X8664Plugin"`
+plugin-api = "provider_variant_x86_64.plugin:X8664Plugin"
 ```

-<figcaption>Listing 3.
+<figcaption>Listing 4.
 Example `pyproject.toml` with sort order defined</figcaption>
 </figure>

+This left us with two possibilities: either the package author or the user
+needs to define namespace ordering.
+Originally, we went with the latter idea;
+after all, the users know best whether they prefer CUDA or ROCm, or perhaps CPU
+optimization.
+However, this meant that the user had to jump through
+the hoops of configuring variant usage first, and once again things could not
+work out of the box.
+So we went with the next best thing possible: requiring package
+maintainers to specify namespace ordering in the variant configuration; after all, package authors
+are in good position to specify which variants are the most beneficial to their software.

-However, no reason to stop at namespace.
+However, there was no reason to stop at namespace boundary.
 After all, a specific package may
 want to point out, say, that their AES-NI variant is more performant than
 a fallback implemented using the instruction sets provided by x86-64-v3.
-It might also be desirable reorder value; while
+It might also be desirable reorder values; while
-I immediately can't think of a specific use case for that, let's have the option
+I immediately can't think of a specific use case for that, we added the option
-for symmetry anyway.
-So while the plugins specify the initial order of features
-and their values, packages are allowed to override it.
+for symmetry.
+This is how we arrived at the design presented in listing 4.

-On top of that, user configuration can be applied.
-After all, there is still
-a valid use case for the user to override the sort order defined by plugins
+On top of that, there is still a valid use case for the user to override
+the sort order.
+Therefore, we permitted the initial configuration provided
+by the plugins and then altered by the package metadata to be further modified
-and packages.
-And since it's no longer obligatory, having that is not a problem.
+through user configuration.
+And since setting it is no longer obligatory,
+having the user configuration as an option is not a problem.

 ## The null variant